-6. The Tribunal's obligations, under sub-sections 7(3) and 8(1)(b) of the Act are to make determinations in respect of remuneration for various offices within its jurisdiction at periods of not more than one year.
-To meet these obligations, the Tribunal issued determinations on 25 June 2018 and at that time included a general adjustment of 2 per cent to remuneration for all offices in its jurisdiction.

-- 7. In complying with its obligations to make new determinations the Tribunal takes the opportunity to consider whether any general increase to remuneration for offices might be warranted.
+- 6. The Tribunal's obligations, under sub-sections 7(3) and 8(1)(b) of the Act are to make determinations in respect of remuneration for various offices within its jurisdiction at periods of not more than one year.
+To meet these obligations, the Tribunal issued determinations on 21 June 2019 and at that time included a general adjustment of 2 per cent to remuneration for all offices in its jurisdiction. - 7.
+In complying with its obligations to make new determinations the Tribunal takes the opportunity to consider whether any general increase to remuneration for offices might be warranted.
 In conducting this review the Tribunal takes account of economic conditions in Australia, past and projected movements in remuneration in the public and private sectors (including the Australian Public Service), as well as the outcomes of reviews of public offices completed by the Tribunal.
 In order to inform its conclusions the Tribunal draws upon authoritative external sources such as the published material available from the Government, the Reserve Bank of Australia and the Australian Bureau of Statistics as well as trends in public and private sector remuneration.
 The Tribunal is also obliged by the Act to consider the Annual Wage Reviews of the Fair Work Commission.
-The Commission's 2019 decision was released on 30 May 2019. - 8.
-The Tribunal did not receive any submissions on this matter. - 9.
-On 6 June 2019 the Tribunal notified its decision to increase remuneration by 2 per cent for public offices in its jurisdiction with effect from 1 July 2019.
+The Commission's 2020 decision was not available at the time the Tribunal concluded its deliberations. - 8.
+The Tribunal also considered a joint request from the Minister for Finance, Senator the Hon Mathias Cormann and the Minister Assisting the Prime Minister for the Public Service and Cabinet, the Hon Greg Hunt MP, to institute stay on increases to remuneration, entitlements and allowances for all office holders in the Tribunal's jurisdiction. - On 11 June 2020 the Tribunal notified its decision to determine no adjustment to remuneration for public offices in its jurisdiction with effect from 1 July 2020.
 A statement setting out the Tribunal's reasons for decision is available at www.remtribunal.gov.au. - 10.
-Remuneration Tribunal (Judicial and Related Offices Remuneration and Allowances)

-Determination 2019 implements the Tribunal's decision for Judicial and Related Offices. - 11.
-Consultation on these amendments was considered unnecessary given the matters considered by the Tribunal in making its decision.
+Remuneration Tribunal (Judicial and Related Offices Remuneration and Allowances) Determination 2020 implements the Tribunal's decision for Judicial and Related Offices. - 11.
+Consultation on this outcome was considered unnecessary given the matters considered by the Tribunal in making its decision.